 Ethical clothing is vital due to fast fashion’s vast and rampant issues.
 Fast fashion can exploit workers by forcing unsafe working conditions, low pay, exposure to chemicals, and little regulation.
 Beyond how workers are treated, the environmental impact is significant.
 Each year, the United States throws away or donates away up to 11.3 million tons of textile waste, equating to around 2,150 pieces of clothing each second.
 (In the time it takes you to read this article, 645,000 garments in the US will be discarded: a spine-shuddering statistic).

-According to WRAP, (Waste and Resources Action Program), the annual footprint of a household’s newly bought clothing, along with washing and caring, is equivalent to
+According to WRAP, (Waste and Resources Action Program), the annual footprint of a household’s newly bought clothing with washing is equal to:

 - Carbon emissions from driving 6,000 miles